Heegaard structure respects complicated JSJ decompositions: Heegaard splittings of 3-manifolds with sufficiently complicated JSJ decompositions are amalgamations.

 \begin{cor} Let $M$ be a closed, irreducible, orientable 3-manifold that admits a JSJ decomposition whose collection of JSJ tori has 1-distance at least 2.
 Then for every positive integer $g$, $M$ admits at most finitely many Heegaard splittings of genus $g$ up to isotopy. \end{cor}

 \begin{proof} By Theorem~\ref{JSJtheorem}, every Heegaard splitting of $M$ is an amalgamation of Heegaard surfaces of the components of the JSJ decomposition of $M$.
 Since the amalgamation of Heegaard surfaces is unique up to isotopy, we only need to verify that each component of the JSJ decomposition admits finitely many Heegaard surfaces of a given genus up to isotopy.
-This follows from \cite{LustigMoriah1991} and \cite{Schultens95} in the case that a component is Seifert fibered, and from \cite{Johannson} in the case a component is atoroidal. \end{proof}
+This follows from \cite{LustigMoriah1991} and \cite{Schultens95} in the case that a component is Seifert fibered, and from \cite{Lackenby2008} (see page 2) in the case a component is atoroidal (see also Theorem 32.17 in \cite{Johannson}). \end{proof}